teodoravel/MkStockExchangeProjectHW3/README.md

    cd YourRepo
    (Adjust the URL to match your actual GitHub repository.)

-3. Run Filters to Populate Databases (Optional)
+3. Run Filters to Populate Databases
    - If you need to create or populate publishers.db and stock_data.db from scratch:
      1) Navigate to the filter scripts folder (e.g. Homework1/filters).
      2) Run them